Saturday Savings: Gigi Hadid's Red Hot Hoodie Is Only $20

 Raymond Hall/GC Images

-Model off-duty fashion is stye goals.
+Model off-duty fashion is style goals.

 Unlike the runway, the looks that Gigi Hadid and Kendall Jenner wear when they're taking meetings or enjoying a much-needed "me" day are styles that we can actually wear on a day-to-day.
 While they're models, these twenty-something fashion moguls are also women that enjoy comfort, without sacrificing their fashion sense, of course.

-Case in point: Gigi's red hot sweatsuit, which features a true-to-size hoodie and lace-up sweatpants from Lioness.
+Case in point: Gigi's red hot sweatsuit, which features a true-to-size hoodie and lace-up sweatpants from Dahli.

 The Tommy Hilfiger designer paired her look with a white collared shirt, Doc Martens Sinclair Boots, cat-eye sunglasses and a small black purse.